Why You Should Dust Off Your Old Camera

 Final Thoughts

-Digging out my aging X-Pro1 and taking it for a spin has certainly reminded me that this 11-year-old camera is still capable of producing nice images.
-Now the rest is up to me.
+Digging out my aging X-Pro1 and taking it for a spin has certainly reminded me that this 11-year-old camera can still produce nice images.
+Now, the rest is up to me.

-I am not against new cameras and when the time is right, there will be a new camera or lens out there calling my name.
-But at times I don’t mind slowing things down a bit to consider when and if I need the latest tech in order to create better photos or if I should just get out there more and snap away with the gear I already have.
+I am not against new cameras, and when the time is right, there will be a new camera or lens out there calling my name.
+But at times, I don’t mind slowing things down a bit to consider when and if I need the latest tech to create better photos or if I should just get out there more and snap away with the gear I already have.

 Chevy pick up truck and dark skies